suggestionsbot/suggestions-docs/docs/docs/commands.md

 ```
 ,config [setting] [value]
 ```
 View and update various configuration settings of the bot.
-You can check a specific setting by doing `,config [setting]` and update a specific setting by doing `,config [setting] [value]`.
+You can check a specific setting by running `,config [setting]` and update a specific setting by running `,config [setting] [value]`.

 Aliases: `conf, settings`